lucassaid/old-portfolio/data/works/amelie-julieta.en.md

   </video>
 </figure>

-I also found necesary to easily reorder the lessons, so I used a fantastic library called  [React Beautiful dnd](https://github.com/atlassian/react-beautiful-dnd).
+I also found necessary to easily reorder the lessons, so I used a fantastic library called  [React Beautiful dnd](https://github.com/atlassian/react-beautiful-dnd).
 All left to do was update the Redux state every time the order of a lesson or section changes, and update the firestore database.

 The admin in general is a work in progress, I'm using all the Next.js features to try to make a good work.
 I'm currently working on security.
 <br><br><br>